List of Summit League champions: Swimming and diving (men's)

-As of 2022–23, only five full Summit members sponsor men's swimming & diving: Denver, St. Thomas, South Dakota, South Dakota State, and Western Illinois.
+As of 2022–23, only four full Summit members sponsor men's swimming & diving: Denver, St. Thomas, South Dakota, and South Dakota State.
 Of these schools, two began participating as affiliate members before becoming part of the core conference membership.
 South Dakota State was an affiliate in 2005–06 and 2006–07, and South Dakota was an affiliate in 2009–10 and 2010–11.
 No other full members have ever sponsored the sport while in the conference.

 Eastern Illinois, which had sponsored the sport throughout its tenure as a full Summit member (ending in 1996), rejoined as a swimming & diving affiliate from the 2005–06 season.
 Lindenwood and Southern Indiana joined as swimming & diving affiliates in 2022–23.

 Among former Summit members, Akron, Chicago State, Purdue Fort Wayne, Southern Utah, Troy State, and Youngstown State never sponsored men's swimming & diving while in the conference.
 Cleveland State and Valparaiso didn't sponsor men's swimming & diving until 1992–93, and Centenary didn't sponsor the sport until 2004–05.
 Valparaiso rejoined as a swimming & diving affiliate, although with only swimmers and no divers, beginning in the 2017–18 season, leaving after the 2020–21 season for single-sport membership in the Mid-American Conference.
+Western Illinois sponsored swimming & diving until they left the conference in 2023.

 In the tables below, seasons are denoted by the calendar years in which they ended.

 Swimming and diving (women's)

 Among current Summit members, Kansas City, North Dakota, North Dakota State, and Oral Roberts do not sponsor women's swimming & diving.

 Both South Dakota schools began participating as affiliate members in swimming & diving before becoming part of the core conference membership; each joined for both men's and women's competition at the same time.
 South Dakota State competed in 2005–06 and 2006–07, and South Dakota in 2009–10 and 2010–11.

 The current roster of Summit women's swimming & diving members as of 2022–23 also includes Eastern Illinois, Lindenwood, and Southern Indiana.
 EIU added women's swimming & diving in 1992–93 and competed in the Summit through 1995–96, and rejoined as swimming & diving affiliates in 2005 (2005–06 season).
 Lindenwood and Southern Indiana joined for swimming & diving in 2022–23.
+Lindenwood left after the 2023–24 season.

 Among former members, Chicago State, Purdue Fort Wayne, Southern Utah, and Troy did not sponsor women's swimming and diving while Summit League members.
 Youngstown State didn't sponsor women's swimming and diving until the 1997 school year.
 Centenary didn't sponsor women's swimming and diving until the 2005 school year.